 Recovery is dependent on varying factors.
 How long you waited to seek treatment, how severe the injury is, where the injury is located within the rotator cuff, and the treatment route you choose to take can all affect the length of time it takes for complete healing.
 Surgery to repair a torn rotator cuff typically involves re-attaching the tendon to the upper arm bone.
 A complete tear requires stitching the tendon while a partial tear may only need a debridement, which is when the surgeon removes unhealthy tissue to promote healing.

 Most rotator cuff injuries heal in about 6 months if proper steps are taken immediately following an accident or injury.
-When there’s larger tears involved, approximately 6 in 10 patients don’t heal properly, even with surgery, never recovering full range of motion.
+When there are larger tears involved, approximately 6 in 10 patients don’t heal properly, even with surgery, never recovering full range of motion.
 It’s even more difficult for people 60-years-old or older.